-Some critics argue that this kind of menu creates confusion to the user and other issues like where can be displayed because of limited space areas.
+Some critics argue that it creates confusion for the user and other issues like where can be displayed because of limited space areas.

 In my view, they are essential and a reasonable solution for our limitations in our current 2D user interfaces.

 Where do they get used in Windows?

 The main places that they would be used are in the Windows UI, files, icons, and within menus and various settings.
 They are also used in software applications.
 Contextual menus are even available in your browser.

 In short, they are basically everywhere.
 Context menus are so widely used that it’s difficult to not see them when right-clicking your mouse anywhere.

 So, if you ever get stuck when wanting to accomplish something in Windows or any software, see what the contextual menu has to offer, it might have what you are looking for.

 They are also used in other operating systems for computers, smartphones, tablets, and many more devices.

 The contextual menu has been around for a while.
 Invented in the mid-’70s by Dan Ingalls who was a pioneer of object-orientated computer programming.